unnat42/Physics/README.md

 # Physics
-Codes which visualise various consepts of physics
+Codes which visualise various concepts of physics